M48 Patton: History

 After the conclusion of World War II, the United States Ordnance Tank-Automotive Command (OTAC) drastically slowed or canceled many tank development and design programs.
-On 7 November 1950, the Ordnance Technical Committee mandated a change in the nomenclature for tanks in the US Military.
+On 7 November 1950, the Ordnance Technical Committee mandated a change in the nomenclature for tanks in the US military.
 It was decided that weight designations (Light, Medium, Heavy) were no longer applicable due to changes in the way tanks were developed and employed on the battlefield, and the varying calibers of main guns now available.
 Thus the caliber of the gun replaced its weight designation.
-For example, the M103 Heavy Tank was redesignated as the 120mm Gun Tank M103 and the Light Tank M41 Walker Bulldog as the 76mm Gun Tank M41 Walker Bulldog.
+For example, the M103 Heavy Tank was redesignated as the 120 mm Gun Tank M103 and the Light Tank M41 Walker Bulldog as the 76 mm Gun Tank M41 Walker Bulldog.

 The M47 Patton entered production in 1951 and was used by the United States Army and Marine Corps but ongoing technical and production problems kept it from serving in the Korean War.
 This forced the US to field older tank models, such as the M26 Pershing and M46 Patton.
 In response, the Army launched several design projects for a replacement of the M46 and M26.
-The United States entered a period of frenzied activity during the crisis atmosphere of the Korean War, when America seemed to lag behind the Soviet Union in terms of tank quality and quantity.
+The United States entered a period of frenzied activity during the crisis atmosphere of the Korean War, when the U.S. seemed to lag behind the Soviet Union in terms of tank quality and quantity.

 Testing and development cycles occurred simultaneously with production to ensure speedy delivery of new tanks.
 Such rapid production caused problems but the importance given to rapidly equipping combat units with new tanks precluded detailed testing and evaluation prior to its quantity production.
 Notable among these were the T42, T69 and T48 projects as well as continuing to pursue further improvements to the M47.

 Compromise was inevitable, but not always welcomed, as General Bruce C. Clarke ironically observed: "We know exactly what we want.
 We want a fast, highly mobile, fully armored, lightweight vehicle.
 It must be able to swim, cross any terrain, and climb 30 degree hills.
 It must be air-transportable.
 It must have a simple but powerful engine, requiring little or no maintenance.
 The operating range should be several hundred miles.
 We would also like it to be invisible".